Community college: United Kingdom

 Community colleges roughly equate to Further Education (FE) colleges in the United Kingdom and Ireland.

 The term "community college" is rarely used in the United Kingdom.
 When it is, a community college is a school which not only provides education for the school-age population (11–18) of the locality, but also additional services and education to adults and other members of the community.
 This education includes but is not limited to sports, adult literacy and lifestyle education.

 United States

 The main campus of Joliet Junior College in Joliet, Illinois, established in 1901 as the first community college in the U.S.

-Fullerton College in Fullerton, California, has been in continuous operation since 1913, making it the nation's longest-operating community college.
+Fullerton College in Fullerton, California, has been in continuous operation since 1913, making it the longest-operating community college in California.